6. If You Had Wings (1972 – 1989) // Buzz Lightyear’s Space Ranger Spin (1998 – Today)

 Though the village itself was relatively small, an iconic portal between carved stone dragons would lead guests along a forested hill to the ruins of a castle.
 There resided the Lost Continent’s anchor (and one of the park’s headlining stars): Dueling Dragons – a set of intertwined B&M inverted coasters that “dueled,” clashing in three iconic, near-miss maneuvers along the rides’ courses.
 (The Flying Unicorn – an off-the-shelf family coaster – opened the following year as part of an effort to add more family capacity to the thrill-focused second gate, serving as the last major, IP-free attraction added to the park.)

 Obviously, the 2010 opening of the Wizarding World of Harry Potter changed Universal Orlando (and the entire themed entertainment industry) forever.
 That year saw Harry Potter and the Forbidden Journey – a uniquely high-tech dark ride – set down on a formerly-vacant and luckily-placed expansion pad.
 In 2014, the Hogwarts Express – Hogsmeade Station opened in conjunction with the debut of Diagon Alley.
-All the while, the Dragons raced on, grandfathered into the land despite the loud, colorful, bare steel coasters being contrary to the land’s otherwise immersive nature.
+All the while, the Dragons raced on, grandfathered into the land despite the loud, colorful, bare steel coasters being observably out of place among the land’s otherwise immersive landscape.

 Finally in 2017, the Dragons were felled in favor of 2019’s Hagrid’s Magical Creatures Motorbike Adventure – still a bare steel coaster, but a much less intrusive and more Wizarding World-appropriate ride, creating the current Hogsmeade diagrammed below.
 Given how much pomp and circumstances surrounds Hogsmeade – and what a monumental shift it represents for the entire industry – it’s pretty wild to consider just how compact the land is…